YJPL/storyboarding/01 Origins of storyboarding.md

 The origins of storyboarding, like many great, simple inventions, are not clear-cut.

-Sequential storytelling began to emerge in the form of caricatures, cartoons and comics at the start of the twenty-first century.
+Sequential storytelling began to emerge in the form of caricatures, cartoons, ads, and comics at the start of the twenty-first century.

 The creation of the storyboard as a technique is sometimes attributed to **Georges Méliès**, illusionist, father of special effects, and one of the first film directors because he used sequential drawings to prepare his films.